 Delivered by Kerstin Caldwell

-Communication is vital to the success of any organization yet many people struggle with how to communicate in ways that are efficient and effective.
-Communication breakdowns, misunderstandings, and mistakes are common and can affect morale, retention, and relationships.
 In this workshop, we’ll explore how effective communication is tied to conscious and subconscious neurological responses that can make expressing ourselves difficult and what helps us to communicate with more ease.
 Through a series of exercises, we will explore first-hand how our own individual responses arise and will use the wisdom of neuroscience to counteract and adapt to how we respond effectively.

 Delivery